 8 Mins Read

-When I first moved to Hong Kong four years ago, this was not the case.
+When I first moved to Hong Kong in 2016, this was not the case.
 I felt overwhelmed by the sheer volume of plastic waste around me.
 My anxiety levels would rise every time I saw the amount of packaging on display at grocery stores and fast fashion outlets that I frequented both online and offline.
 Hong Kong seemed to be too convenient, especially compared to Argentina where I had moved from, and I quickly lost control over my consumption habits.

 The Beginning Of My Jar Journey